 - Detection through honeypots – these honeypots are usually links which aren’t visible to a normal user but only to a spider.
 When a scraper/spider tries to access the link, the alarms are tripped.

-Easiest way to find if a site doesn’t want data to be scraped
+How to easily know if a site doesn’t support data scraping?

 Check the robots.txt file, which is usually in the root directory of a website e.g http://example.com/robots.txt.